pdgarden/recipe-recommender-system/README.md

 ### Requirements

 The requirements file only contains dependencies necessary to run the streamlit app.
-Some additionnal dependencies are required for the scrapping script and the notebook eda.
+Some additional dependencies are required for the scrapping script and the notebook eda.

 ```sh
 pip install -r requirements.txt